agilexrobotics/data_tools/README.md

 ## Installation

-Download our source code, and place this package and libsurvive in the workspace {YOUR_WS}/src.
+Download our source code, and place this package in the workspace {YOUR_WS}/src.

 ## Build